Flask – Overview

 What is Flask?

 Flask is a web application framework written in Python.
-It is developed by Armin Ronacher, who leads an international group of Python enthusiasts named Pocco.
+It is developed by Armin Ronacher, who leads an international group of Python enthusiasts named Pocoo.
 Flask is based on the Werkzeug WSGI toolkit and Jinja2 template engine.
-Both are Pocco projects.
+Both are Pocoo projects.

 Web Server Gateway Interface (WSGI) has been adopted as a standard for Python web application development.
 WSGI is a specification for a universal interface between the web server and the web applications.